 The original recipe calls for a crushed chicken bouillon cube, tomato paste, tomato sauce, and 4 cups of water to make a silky smooth sauce.
-I didn’t have any of that on hand, so I used a 28 oz can of crushed tomatoes and a 1/2 cup of chicken stock instead.
-Same great tomato flavor, slightly chunkier sauce.
-I actually preferred it that way, so that’s how I’ve written the recipe.
-(Don’t worry, I’ve included some suggested swaps!)
+If I don’t have that on on hand, sometimes I’ll use a 28 oz can of crushed tomatoes and 1/2 cup chicken stock instead.

-We were out of curry powder, so I used the last bit of some garam masala we had from the Teeny Tiny Spice Co of Vermont, and a spice blend called Kitchen King that my friend brought me back from India.
+When we’re out of curry powder, so I usually sub in some garam masala (I like the one from Teeny Tiny Spice Co of Vermont!), and/or a Kitchen King spice blend that my friend brought me back from India.